Krzysztof Penderecki: De Natura Sonoris and other pieces in the 1960s and early 1970s

-1970s–2020: Later years
+1970s–2020: later years

 In the mid-1970s, while he was a professor at the Yale School of Music, Penderecki's style began to change.
 The Violin Concerto No. 1 largely leaves behind the dense tone clusters with which he had been associated, and instead focuses on two melodic intervals: the semitone and the tritone.
 This direction continued with the Symphony No. 2 (1980), which is harmonically and melodically quite straightforward; the symphony is sometimes referred to as the "Christmas Symphony" due to the opening phrase of the Christmas carol Silent Night appearing three times during the work.

 Penderecki explained this shift by stating that he had come to feel that the experimentation of the avant-garde had gone too far from the expressive, non-formal qualities of Western music: 'The avant-garde gave one an illusion of universalism.
-The musical world of Stockhausen, Nono, Boulez and Cage was for us, the young – hemmed in by the aesthetics of socialist realism, then the official canon in our country – a liberation...I was quick to realise however, that this novelty, this experimentation, and formal speculation, is more destructive than constructive; I realised the Utopian quality of its Promethean tone'.
+The musical world of Stockhausen, Nono, Boulez and Cage was for us, the young — hemmed in by the aesthetics of socialist realism, then the official canon in our country — a liberation...I was quick to realise however, that this novelty, this experimentation, and formal speculation, is more destructive than constructive; I realised the Utopian quality of its Promethean tone'.
 Penderecki concluded that he was 'saved from the avant-garde snare of formalism by a return to tradition'.
 Penderecki wrote relatively little chamber music.
 However, compositions for smaller ensembles range in date from the start of his career to the end, reflecting the changes his style of writing has undergone.

-In 1975 the Lyric Opera of Chicago asked him to write a work to commemorate the US Bicentennial in 1976; this became the opera Paradise Lost.
-Delays to the project however meant it did not see its premiere until 1978.
-The music continued to illustrate Penderecki's move away from avant-garde techniques: it is tonal music and the composer explained: 'This is not music by the angry young man I used to be'.
+In 1975 the Lyric Opera of Chicago asked him to write a work to commemorate the US Bicentennial in 1976; this became the opera Paradise Lost Owing to delays to the project, however, it did not see its premiere until 1978.
+The music continued to illustrate Penderecki's move away from avant-garde techniques.
+It is tonal music, and the composer explained: "This is not music by the angry young man I used to be".